There’s a lot to learn about making amazing tabletop games. Here’s where I share what I’ve learned about game design.

 Part of making the future of board games means knowing where the industry has been.
 I'm of the firm belief that each and every game you can play can teach you something, no matter how old it is, whether it's a game you like or not, and so on.
 All 10 of these games are...

-About mechanical competency and strategic competency in games
+About mechanical competency, strategic competency, and competitive competency

 Most of the time when you sit down to play a game for the first time, a few things happen, more or less in a set order: You read the rules (or have them taught to you in some way) You set up the game, board, cards, dice, pieces, etc. You learn the goal of the game,...